-Credit points: 6 Teacher/Coordinator: Prof Gareth Evans Session: Semester 1 Classes: lectures 2 hrs/week, tutorials 1 hr/week, practicals 3 hrs/week Prerequisites: ANSC2002 or AVBS1002 Assessment: written and oral assignments 25%, written exam 15%, end of semester written exam 60%
+Credit points: 6 Teacher/Coordinator: Dr Chris Grupen Session: Semester 1 Classes: lectures 2 hrs/week, tutorials 1 hr/week, practicals 3 hrs/week Assumed knowledge: ANSC3104 Assessment: written and oral assignments 25%, mid-semester written exam 15%, end of semester written exam 60%

-A comprehensive program on basic and applied male and female reproductive biology with particular emphasis on domestic animals.
-The unit of study includes reproductive cycles, sexual differentiation, fertilization, development, gestation and parturition.
-Applied aspects include tuition on semen collection and processing, control and management of reproduction, artificial insemination, embryo transfer, pregnancy diagnosis, and induction of parturition.
-Tuition is given on campus in Sydney and at the University Farms, Camden.
+This unit of study provides a comprehensive programme on basic and applied aspects of male and female reproductive biology, with particular emphasis on livestock and domestic animals.
+The fundamental topics include reproductive cycles, sexual differentiation, gametogenesis, fertilisation, embryo development, gestation and parturition.
+An understanding of the applications of advanced reproductive technologies is developed through lectures, tutorials and the assignments.
+In addition, practical instruction is given on semen collection and processing, manipulation of the reproductive cycle, artificial insemination, and pregnancy diagnosis in sheep.
+Classes are held at the Camperdown Campus in Sydney and at the Camden Campus Animal Reproduction Unit in Cobbitty.